SkymindIO/skil-clients/csharp/docs/DefaultApi.md

 <a name="predictwithpreprocessjson"></a>
 # **Predictwithpreprocessjson**
-> JsonArrayResponse Predictwithpreprocessjson (List<string> body, string deploymentName, string modelName)
+> JsonArrayResponse Predictwithpreprocessjson (List<string> body, string deploymentName, string versionName, string modelName)

 Preprocesses the input and run inference on it and returns it as a JsonArrayResponse